 MSM's Institutional Safety Program is responsible for managing and coordinating efforts related to a wide range of issues at MSM, from helping to ensure that employees and students have a safe, healthy workplace to reducing the Institution's impact on the environment.
 MSM's basic environmental, health and safety programs include the following key elements: Hazard Identification, Accident Investigation, Safety and Health Written Programs, Employee/Student Training, Corrective Action, Employee/Student Communications, and Regulatory Recordkeeping.
 The laboratories at MSM are generally regulated by the various governmental agencies including; the US.
-Department of Labor's-Occupational Safety and Health Administration (OSHA); the U.S. Environmental Protection Agency (EPA); the U.S. Department of Transportation (DOT); the U.S. Department of Homeland Security (DHS); the U.S. Department of Agriculture (USDA); the Centers for Disease Control and Prevention (CDC); the National Institute for Occupational Safety and Health (NIOSH); the Georgia Department of Natural Resources-Environmental Protection Division (EPD); and local agencies, such as the Atlanta Fire Department.
+Department of Labor's-Occupational Safety and Health Administration (OSHA); the U.S. Environmental Protection Agency (EPA); the U.S. Department of Agriculture (USDA); the Centers for Disease Control and Prevention (CDC); the National Institute for Occupational Safety and Health (NIOSH); the Georgia Department of Natural Resources-Environmental Protection Division (EPD); and local agencies, such as the Atlanta Fire Department.